+Contractors given access to CPRS need to sign BAA and NDA.
 Contracts are reviewed based on the contract guidelines by the appropriate contract authority (i.e., COR, Contracting Officer, Contract Review Committee).

-Per specific contract guidelines, contractors can have access to the system only after completing mandatory information security and privacy training, VHA HIPAA training as well as the appropriate background investigation to include fingerprinting.
+Per specific contract guidelines, contractors can have access to the system only after completing mandatory information security and privacy training, VHA (HIPAA) Health Insurance Portability and Accountability training as well as the appropriate background investigation to include fingerprinting.
 Certification that this training has been completed by all contractors must be provided to the VHA employee who is responsible for the contract in question.
-In addition, all contracts by which contractors might access sensitive patient information must include a Business Associate Agreement which clarifies the mandatory nature of the training and the potential penalties for violating patient privacy.
+In addition, all contracts by which contractors might access sensitive patient information must include in the contract clarification of the mandatory nature of the training and the potential penalties for violating patient privacy.
+Contractors must have an approved ePAS request on file and access reviewed with the same requirements as VHA employees.